MARTIN LEE MUELLER

 Justina lives in Oslo and loves movement, people, and nature.

-Paul is the Canadian coordinator for the 2020 Great Lakes performance tour.
+Paul was the Canadian coordinator for the 2020 Great Lakes performance tour.
 Paul comes to water reconciliation work with a background in environmental and cultural studies.
 He is at home in the Great Lakes watershed, specifically the Otonabee river in Michi Saagiig (Anishinabek) territory near Peterborough.
 He often travels the Great Lakes by bike or van connecting people, issues, and perspectives.
 Paul is the Coordinator of the Blue Communities project for the Federation of Sisters of St. Joseph.
 He is also the Outreach and Education coordinator for the Great Lakes Commons initiative.
 In 2019 he discovered that his Celtic Zodiac sign was Salmon.
 The river he now lives by was once pulsing with salmon, and this Being Salmon work is a step into a larger recovery.

 Elisha is a Canadian dancer, sociologist, filmmaker and storyteller.
 For over 10 years she's taught students in schools & universities across Canada how to express personal stories and challenges through the arts.
 Elisha has studied rhythm & movement in West Africa, Ethiopia, Brazil and Canada.
 Before her work with youth, she had a full-time career performing drum, dance and theatre alongside established artists from across the African continent, touring nationally and internationally.
 Elisha is passionate about creating spaces for marginalized, oppressed and silenced voices to be heard.